OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 _by OpenBazaar Lead Backend Developer Chris Pacia_

 When we were designing [OpenBazaar](https://openbazaar.org/download), now the world's largest decentralized marketplace, we knew the general approach to creating a **search engine** that delivered high quality results was to use a centralized server to index listings and run search queries.
 A centralized search experience, however, was completely out of line with the **freedom** and **flexibility** this open-source marketplace represents.
-We knew there had to still be some intermediate step we could take.
+We knew there had to be some intermediate step we could take.

 ### A Federated Approach